 - Legal services

-Wealth managers tend to look at the big picture and assist you with lifelong planning decisions for yourself, your children, and the succession of your estate.
-Wealth management builds long-term relationships HNW clients based on providing holistic investment advice.
+Wealth managers tend to look at the big picture and assist you with lifelong planning decisions for yourself, your children and the succession of your estate.
+Wealth management builds long-term relationships with HNW clients based on providing holistic investment advice.

 Wealth managers help with investing on the front end by guiding their clients through tax-friendly investment decisions.
 Seasoned wealth managers help clients manage their tax bills.
 Through strategic timing and position value, they mitigate the impact of capital gains taxes on short-term and long-term investments.

-It’s important to understand wealth management vs. private banking, as they are both important services for HNW individuals and families.
+It’s important to understand wealth management versus private banking, as they are both important services for HNW individuals and families.

-Working with a private banker and wealth manager in tandem is recommended to manage the various facets of your financial portfolio.
+Working with a private banker and wealth manager in tandem is recommended for financial portfolio management.

 SD Mayer provides the holistic wealth management services you need as an HNW investor.
-SDM Wealth Advisors offer decades of experience in a full-service wealth management firm in San Francisco’s Financial District, with a supporting office is in Menlo Park.
-Contact us today to speak with a professional staff member who can answer your questions and help you on your way to a stronger financial portfolio.
+SD Mayer Wealth Advisors offer decades of experience to clients worldwide from a full-service wealth management firm in San Francisco’s Financial District, with a supporting office in Menlo Park.